EniacProjectGroup/xv6-project/README.md

-# Task 2 Lottery Scheduler
+# Task 4 Virtual Memory Implementation

 ### Task Content
 In this task we are expected implement exception handling for derefrences for null pointers and ability to change the protection levels of some pages in a process's address space.